nsbno/vy-buss-avviksprediksjon-s22/README.md

 npm start
 ```

-If there are any problems with the AWS setup, checkout [this link](https://docs.amplify.aws/cli/start/install/)
+If there are any problems with the AWS setup, checkout [this link](https://docs.amplify.aws/cli/start/install/) or [Confluence](https://vygruppen.atlassian.net/wiki/spaces/NSBFTITSI/pages/6665568261/Amplify+frontend+dokumentasjon)

 # TrafficGUI frontend baseline